 CDF(X)=100i=0i(X)H(i)i=0i(n)H(i)

-Figure 7 shows the cumulative distribution function curves for each simulated separation distance.
-The red curve represents the CDF for a 50 km separation distance, the blue curve for a 60 km separation distance, the green curve for a 70 km separation distance, and the purple curve for a 100 km separation distance.
+Figure 7 shows the cumulative distribution function curves for each simulated coordination distance.
+The red curve represents the CDF for a 50 km coordination distance, the blue curve for a 60 km coordination distance, the green curve for a 70 km coordination distance, and the purple curve for a 100 km coordination distance.

 Figure 7

-Interference levels from IMT-2020 to RAS for different separation distances
+Interference levels from IMT-2020 to RAS for different coordination distances